President Trump again refuses to acknowledge his defeat to Biden; claims he 'won' election | Politics

 "The Georgia recount is a joke and is being done UNDER PROTEST.
 Even though thousands of fraudulent votes have been found, the real number is in matching signatures.
 Governor must open up the unconstitutional Consent Decree and call in the Legislature!” he said.
 "THEY WOULD’NT LET REPUBLICAN POLL WATCHERS INTO THE COUNTING ROOMS.
 UNCONSTITUTIONAL!!!”
 Trump said in another tweet.
 Most of his tweets have been flagged by the social media giant.

 In another tweet, Trump alleged that in Detroit, “there are FAR MORE VOTES THAN PEOPLE.
 Nothing can be done to cure that giant scam.
 I win Michigan!”
 "The numbers have not improved, it is still 71% out of balance", stated Wayne County, Michigan, Canvassers.
 'There is widespread irregularities in poll numbers.'
 There are 'more votes than people'.
 The two harassed patriot Canvassers refuse to sign the papers!"
 Trump tweeted.
-As Trump, 74, has refused to concede the election, the transition team of Biden and vice-president-elect Kamala Harris says that the Trump administration is not cooperating with them in transition..
+As Trump, 74, has refused to concede the election, the transition team of Biden and vice-president-elect Kamala Harris says that the Trump administration is not cooperating with them in transition, jeopardising the country's fight against the coronavirus pandemic..

 ALSO READ